-SBP-2 allows Normal command ORBs to have the communication buffer which shall be used for input or output.
-This printing protocol uses Normal command ORBs to have bi-directional communication between a host device and a printer.
-In other words, the printer may write reverse directional data on the buffer which specified by the host device and allocated on the hosts device's memory space.
+SBP-2 allows Normal command ORBs to have a communication buffer which is used for input or output.
+This printing protocol uses Normal command ORBs to facilitate bi-directional communication between a host device and a printer.
+In other words, the printer may write reverse directional data to a host device's memory buffer which was previously specified by the host device.
 Thus the printing session does not need to perform two logins to establish bi-directional communication.

 4.2.2.
-Lacks of prioritized ORB
+Lack of prioritized ORBs

 This protocol invokes two logins to perform one printing session.
-As section 4.2.1 described, each one login can facilitate bi-directional communication.
-However, two logins are necessary according to the flowing reason.
+As section 4.2.1 described, each login can facilitate bi-directional communication.
+However, two logins, one for data and one for commands & status requests, are necessary according to the following reason.

-When a printer cause some trouble, for example due to lacks of paper, a host device need to send status request to the printer and examine the origin of the trouble.
-According to the returned result, the host device is able to send some commands, for example paper tray change command, and as the result the host keeps better usability.
-This means that status requests and commands shall have higher priority than printing data.
+When a printer has some trouble, for example due to lack of paper, a host device needs to send status requests to the printer to examine the origin of the trouble.
+According to the returned result, the host device must be able to send commands, for example a paper tray change command.
+This means that status requests and commands must have higher priority than data printing.

-A host device invokes primary login and secondary login to print documents.
-The primary login allows the host device to allocate logical connection to the target device.
-At this login the host device shall specify unsolicited status enable.
-Using this connection the host device may request status ORBs or command ORBs.
-While the printer is printing a document from a host device, other host device need to wait to start printing session.
-The printer shall write unsolicited status to solicit printing on the STATUS FIFO of the waiting host device, when the printer finished previous printing session.
-Then the host device may request secondary login to start printing.
-The secondary login may cause second fetch agent which seeks linked list of data ORBs.
-In other words, this protocol implicitly cause to generate two fetch agents in the target device.
-The primary fetch agent has higher priority of execution.
-And priority of execution is a design issue of the implementation of SBP-2.
+A host device invokes a primary login and a secondary login to print documents.
+The primary login allows the host device to allocate a logical connection to the target device.
+At this login the host device shall specify unsolicited status enabled.
+Using this connection the host device may create status ORBs or command ORBs.
+While the printer is printing a document from a host device, other host device must wait to start their printing sessions.
+The printer shall write unsolicited status to the STATUS_FIFO of the waiting host device, when the printer becomes avaliable.
+This write solicits printing on the waiting host device.
+The host device may then request a secondary login to start printing.
+The secondary login creates a second fetch agent which seeks a linked list of data ORBs.
+In other words, this protocol implicitly generates two fetch agents in the target device.
+The primary fetch agent has the higher priority of execution.
+And priority of execution is a design issue of the this SBP-2 implementation.